Maintaining optimum joint health is crucial for your horse because their weight bearing joints get little relief and are subject to constant pressure.

 Always make a habit of doing stretching exercises with your horse along with a good warm up before any exercise.
 This will help to increase blood flow and warm up and soften muscles and ligaments.

 Be sure to keep your horse well shod, as well balanced feet will help to reduce the stress on lower limb joints.
 Your farrier will be able to help to ensure that your horse’s shoes are comfortable and a good fit.

 Try to avoid work on hard ground as this will reduce concussion to the joints and help to maintain optimum joint mobility.

 Nutritional joint supplement

 Take advantage of the benefits of a high strength, natural and fast acting joint support product such as nutraquin+ to help rebuild joint cartilage and maintain optimum joint health.
-Giving your horse nutraquin+ will not only promote mobility, it will also aid and soothe stiff joints.
+Giving your horse nutraquin+ will not only aid mobility, it will also soothe stiff joints.

 If your worried about your horse’s joint health, you should speak to your vet who will be able to advise the best course of action and provide support.
 Ask your vet about nutraquin+, our fast acting natural joint health product. nutraquin+ is specifically formulated to maintain healthy joint function with the added advantages of Boswellia Extract, which supports the natural systems that control inflammation.